AnswerDotAI/vertexauth/README.md

                                      save_as_default=True)
 ```

-This puts the SAKF and region info into a single file in your `.config` dir.
+The superkey file is just the SAKF file, with region information added..
+This saves it in your `.config` dir.

 Then later, you can create a claudette client or AnthropicVertex client object like so: